 The machine below is an example replica of a circa 1882 version:

 Waller became world champion on the 1879 version which had a few differences.
 It had adjuster and lock nut spoking.
 A narrower bottom crown, racing saddle pan, steel racing pedals and no brake.
 I am also reproducing this earlier version because the story of Waller is so great in the history of early cycling.
 The opportunity to recreate and ride his bike in races cannot be missed 🙂

-1879 George Waller race winner version in progress:
+1879 George Waller race winner version: